APEGA Member Benefits workmark

 Can someone continue to use a digital signature after it is revoked?

-NOTE: The revocation of a signature does not invalidate previously applied signatures (since they were in good standing at the time; it only prevents individuals from signing new documents.
+NOTE: The revocation of a signature does not invalidate previously applied signatures (since they were licensed at the time; it only prevents individuals from signing new documents.

 Why are Notarius digital signatures trusted and recognized by government agencies?